-Free ports occupy a central place in the conservation of works of art.
+Free ports and storage spaces occupy a central place in the conservation of works of art.
 However, they represent only one step in a much larger journey.
 Today, the collections circulate between international fairs, galleries, institutions and private residences.
 In this context, fine art photography and expert documentation are becoming essential tools for insurers, art brokers, collectors and art transporters.

 From free ports to international trade fairs: ensuring visual continuity